 It has been argued that the evolution of higher-order RNase P complexes is a by-product of their having evolved additional cellular functions (Gopalan et al. 2018), but the possibility that any such functions could also be carried out by less elaborate structures has not been ruled out.
-Notably, a few bacteria and eukaryotes have lost the RNA component of RNase P and carry out the usual function solely with an enzymatic protein, showing that a simpler structure can indeed suffice.
+In fact, a few bacteria and eukaryotes have lost the RNA component of RNase P and carry out the usual function solely with an enzymatic protein complex, showing that a simpler structure can indeed suffice.
 Complementation studies have shown that these RNA-free proteins will function with no apparent harmful effects when they are expressed in species that normally utilize RNA-containing RNase P (Weber et al. 2014; Lechner et al. 2015; Nickel et al. 2017).

-Although a number of open questions remain, the simplest explanation for these observations on ETC complexes and RNase P is that excess complexity has arisen within eukaryotes by effectively neutral processes, the result being the conservation of ancestral functions but with increased bioenergetic cost to the organism.
+Although a number of open questions remain, the simplest explanation for these observations on ETC complexes and RNase P is that excess complexity arose within eukaryotes by effectively neutral processes, the result being the conservation of ancestral functions but with increased bioenergetic cost to the organism.
 Other examples of apparent overdesign of eukaryotic features include the circadian clock, which typically is based on products of no more than three genes in prokaryotes (Chapter 18) but involves a complex web of many more genes in eukaryotes (Sancar 2008), and the spliceosome, a complex of five RNAs and dozens of proteins involved in intron splicing, which evolved from a single-component self-splicing intron in prokaryotes (Lynch 2007).
 Elaborating on earlier ideas of Stoltzfus (1999) and Lukeš et al. (2011), we now consider in more depth another potential example of CNE involving an even larger ribonucleoprotein complex, the ribosome.

 Ribosomes.
-In all cells in all organisms, the ribosome has a singular, conserved role - the translation of messenger RNAs.
+In all cells in all organisms, the ribosome has a single, conserved role - the translation of messenger RNAs.
 The catalytic core of the ribosome consists of three to four ribosomal RNAs (rRNAs), which collectively operate as a complex ribozyme.
-However, no ribosome can operate unless assembled together with dozens of structural proteins.
+However, no ribosome can operate unless the rRNAs are coassembled with dozens of structural proteins.
 The question of why a molecular machine of this sort would require such a large endowment of protein components is further motivated by the substantial variation in the set of ribosomal proteins utilized in different phylogenetic lineages.

-Thirty-four ribosomal proteins appear to be universally deployed in all eukaryotes and prokaryotes and hence are often referred to as the common core.
+Thirty-four ribosomal proteins are universally deployed in all eukaryotes and prokaryotes and often referred to as the common core.
 However, there are also at least 34 ribosomal proteins shared by eukaryotes and archaea but absent from bacteria, whereas bacteria share no ribosomal protein just with eukaryotes or just with archaea (Lecompte et al. 2002; Hartman et al. 2006).
 This phylogenetic distribution is entirely consistent with the hypothesis that bacteria form an outgroup to archaea/eukaryotes (Chapter 3).

-Each of the three major domains also harbors unique ribosomal proteins not found in either of the other groups.
+Not only do the protein constituents of ribosomes vary among the major domains of life, but the numbers of distinct proteins deployed vary as well.
+Each domain harbors unique ribosomal proteins not found in either of the other groups.

-Not only do the protein constituents of ribosomes vary among the major domains of life, but the numbers of distinct proteins deployed varies as well.
-In bacteria, ~ 21 and 33 are deployed in the small and large ribosomal subunits (denoted SSUs and LSUs, and respectively responsible for decoding mRNA information, and forming peptide bonds).
-In eukaryotes, these numbers expand to 33 and 46, respectively (Melnikov et al. 2012), with most of the additional proteins joining the external surfaces, like rings on an onion (Hsiao et al. 2009).
+In bacteria, ~ 21 and 33 proteins are deployed in the small and large ribosomal subunits (denoted SSUs and LSUs, and respectively responsible for decoding mRNA information, and forming peptide bonds).
+In eukaryotes, these numbers expand to 33 and 46, respectively (Melnikov et al. 2012), with most of the additional proteins joining the external surfaces of the ribosome, like rings on an onion (Hsiao et al. 2009).